Nuts (1987 film): Critical reception

-On Rotten Tomatoes the film has an approval rating of 41% rating based on reviews from 27 critics.

-Janet Maslin of The New York Times observed, "The film is almost entirely adrift.
-A group of three screenwriters ... have not succeeded in giving it any momentum at all ...
-The material is exceptionally talky and becalmed, the central question none too compelling, and the visual style distractingly cluttered … Still, Miss Streisand ... manages to be every inch the star."
+Janet Maslin of The New York Times wrote "The film is almost entirely adrift.
+A group of three screenwriters...have not succeeded in giving it any momentum at all...The material is exceptionally talky and becalmed, the central question none too compelling, and the visual style distractingly cluttered...Still, Miss Streisand...manages to be every inch the star."

-Roger Ebert of the Chicago Sun-Times rated the film two out of four stars and noted that "the movie's revelations are told in such dreary, clichéd, weather-beaten old movie terms that we hardly care … As the courtroom drama slogs its weary way home, Streisand's authentic performance as a madwoman seems harder and harder to sustain ...
-Nuts is essentially just a futile exercise in courtroom cliches, surrounding a good performance that doesn't fit."
+Roger Ebert of the Chicago Sun-Times rated the film two out of four stars and noted that "the movie's revelations are told in such dreary, clichéd, weather-beaten old movie terms that we hardly care...As the courtroom drama slogs its weary way home, Streisand's authentic performance as a madwoman seems harder and harder to sustain...Nuts is essentially just a futile exercise in courtroom cliches, surrounding a good performance that doesn't fit."

 Rita Kempley of The Washington Post called the film "a consistent character study, paced like a good thriller" and cited Barbra Streisand's "bravissimo performance".
-She added, "She is so dazzling, in fact, that she blinds us to the pat psychology of the facile script ...
-There's heat in the moment, but there's nothing to chew on afterward ...
-Nuts is less than the sum of its illustrious parts.
+She added "She is so dazzling, in fact, that she blinds us to the pat psychology of the facile script...There's heat in the moment, but there's nothing to chew on afterward...Nuts is less than the sum of its illustrious parts.
 Despite all its achievements, it's ultimately hollow inside, like a cake at a bachelor party.
 The filmmakers never quite succeed in their larger purpose: pitting inner truths against outward appearances to force us to decide who is and is not nuts.
 It wants to be a movie with a message, but in the end it's just a melodrama."
-Desson Howe of The Washington Post said of the film, "[I]t's Hollywood manipulation at its best.
+Desson Howe of The Washington Post wrote "[I]t's Hollywood manipulation at its best.
 You're given little emotional tidbits along the way until the high point."

-Jonathan Rosenbaum of the Chicago Reader commented, "While the movie holds one's attention throughout, and its liberal message is compelling, we are clued in to certain facts about the heroine so early on that the audience is never really tested along with the characters.
+Jonathan Rosenbaum of the Chicago Reader wrote "While the movie holds one's attention throughout, and its liberal message is compelling, we are clued in to certain facts about the heroine so early on that the audience is never really tested along with the characters.
 What might have been a sharper existential confrontation of our received ideas about sanity merely comes across as an effective courtroom drama, with strategically placed revelations and climaxes."